kmwallio/KM-RayTracer/README.md

 ### Running on Linux

 Search your distribution's package repositories for gtk2-perl to see if you can install it that way.
-If not,
+If not, you can try compiling it, or just use the CLI version.

 ### Running on Mac OS X